WHY TALENT ISN’T ENOUGH—AND WHAT REALLY DECIDES

 We’re told that talent rises to the top.
 But time and again, it doesn’t.

-How can a kiss-face emoji from BTS’s Jungkook shatter social media records while Katalin Karikó’s groundbreaking mRNA research, later the foundation for COVID-19 vaccines, was rejected for years, almost lost before it saved millions of lives?
+How can a kiss-face emoji from BTS’s Jungkook shatter social media records while Katalin Karikó’s groundbreaking mRNA research, later the foundation for COVID-19 vaccines, was rejected for decades, almost lost before it saved millions of lives?

 I’ve felt smaller versions of that mismatch up close.
 In 2020, I released pop/rock music under the stage name Moose.
 I spent weeks polishing tracks with a producer friend, submitted to playlists, ran Instagram ads, and… crickets.
 The songs weren’t perfect, and the feedback helped.
 But major artists pull a hundred thousand views in minutes.
 A gap that big and fast is less about quality and more about pipelines that route attention.